felixoakz/bash-pomodoro/README.md

 - This script uses the command paplay to play sound alerts, which may not be present on all systems.

 ## TODO
-- Add OS check provision.
-I saw that somewhere the day before yesterday in someone's repo,
+- [x] Support for BSD
+- [] Support for Mac
-- Add Unicode Emoji if terminal supports,
+- [] Add Unicode Emoji if terminal supports
-- Add the option to choose between different sounds to be reproduced at the timer completion,
+- [] Add the option to choose between different sounds to be reproduced at the timer completion
-- Create an alias that takes a number argument to run the pomo timer from any directory
+- [] Create an alias that takes a number argument to run the pomo timer from any directory

 ## **Authors**